Nuitka/Nuitka/Developer_Manual.rst

   The best approach is probably to track down ``in`` and other potential users, that don't use the list nature and just convert then.

-* Terminal assignments without effect removal.

-  In order to optimize away unused assignments, Nuitka should not try and find variables that are only assigned.
-It should instead for each assignment find the uses of the value.
-Two cases then

-  1. No more read use before next assignment or end of scope.

-     Can remove the assignment nature and make it instead a temp variable of the scope, if the release has an impact (will "__del__" have an effect?).

-  2. Value is read.

-     Keep it.

 * Friends that keep track